guangxush/LearnEng/Dictation/README.md

 12. Jem Henson, creator of The Muppets -- from Kermit the Frog to Sesame Street -- is born in Greenville, Mississippi.

-13. Asian tiger mosquitoes are native to the tropics of the Southeast Asian, but in the past few years that they've spread all across the southeastern United Sates.
+13. Asian tiger mosquitoes are native to the tropics of the Southeast Asian, but in the past few years that they've spread all across the southeastern United States.

 14. Cats reputedly have nine lives and he clearly wanted to spend at least one of them here in New York City.